saxenamansi/Java_Question_Bank/Problems on Exception Handling/Questions.md

 a) SearchFunction () Takes trainno has input and performs a search with all objects.
 If found display all variable details of the class like train_no, src, dest, time, traveltime, platformno, traveltype.
 If not found throw arrayIndexOutofBound exception and handle it. <br>
 b) SortFunction () - Takes the input of sorting type (TM- time based, TN - Train no based).
 Sort and display the records.
 If the user enters other than TN or TM input throw arithematic or arrayIndexOutofBound exception and handle it.

+4. ***Coloured Pens Questions*** : A pouch contains pens of four different colours- red, orange, white and black.
+Simulate picking up a pen at random for ten times.
+If the same coloured pen is picked up more than thrice, throw SameColorPenException and proceed with the simulation once again.
+After ten valid picks, print the number of pens chosen from each of these colours.
+Create the SameColorPenException for this program.